-Revenue is recognised to the extent that it is probable that the economic benefits will flow to the group and the revenue can be reliably measured, regardless of when the payment is being made.
-Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duties collected on behalf of the government.
+Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured, regardless of when the payment is being made.
+Revenue is measured at the amount of transaction price excluding payment of taxes and duties collected on behalf of the government.
+The transaction price of goods sold and services rendered is net of variable consideration on account of various discount and schemes offered by the Company.